iluwatar/java-design-patterns/lockable-object/README.md

 ## When to Use the Lockable Object Pattern in Java

-* Use the Lockable Object pattern when you need to prevent data corruption by multiple threads accessing a shared resource concurrently.
+* Use the Lockable Object pattern in Java when you need to prevent data corruption by multiple threads accessing a shared resource concurrently, ensuring thread safety and robust shared resource management.
 * Suitable for systems where thread safety is critical and data integrity must be maintained across various operations.

 ## Known Uses